Make sure and cross the bridge over the Big Muddy on map 27, or you will be hurting.

 Actually, this IS a photo of the rest of the trail from the top of the bluffs at Pine Hills.

-After getting to the Godwin trail trailhead on Pine Ridge road you turn right and follow the gravel road that winds down the bluffs to a picnic area at the bottom.
+After getting to the Godwin trail trailhead on Pine Hills road you turn right and follow the gravel road that winds down the bluffs to a picnic area at the bottom.

 (If you have the time & energy, a walk back to the left will take you to the best view, probably 1/2 mile out of the way)

 ATTN!
 Pine Hills road is still closed from this Springs collapse of a section South of the Trailhead.
 The road is open from each end but doesn’t go through.